junjypark/junjypark.github.io/_pages/openpositions.md

 *Note for prospective PhD students in Psychology*

-Please keep in mind that my current research program requires more training in quantitative fields (Statistics/Mathematics/CS) than what we usually expect from prospective PhD students in Psychology.
+Please note that my current research program requires more training in quantitative fields (Statistics/Mathematics/CS) than what we usually expect from prospective PhD students in Psychology.
 It is recommended to read over my previous research before contacting me.

-**Opportunities for current undergraduate students at the University of Toronto**
+​**Joining the group as a master's or undergraduate student**

-Depending on project availabilities, I might have openings for undergraduate researchers/research assistants.
-They are usually supported by NSERC ([link](https://www.nserc-crsng.gc.ca/students-etudiants/ug-pc/usra-brpc_eng.asp)), University of Toronto ([link1](https://datasciences.utoronto.ca/suds/), [link2](https://www.enrolment.utoronto.ca/2022-university-of-toronto-excellence-award-utea/)), and Department of Statistical Sciences ([link](https://www.statistics.utoronto.ca/current-students/research-opportunities-scholarships-awards)).
+Depending on project availabilities, I might have openings for paid research assistants.
 I currently do not consider unpaid volunteers, but please contact me if you're interested in a reading course.
+In Fall 2023, I don't have any plans to supervise reading courses.